ice09/java-training/README.md

 # Java Training

-Java Training is a series of exercises that will allow you to practice Java development.
+Java Training is a series of exercises that will allow you to practice Java Fundamentals (datatypes, control flow and testing).
 In the SEA, we will use these exercises for Dojos.
 You will have the possibility to automatically test the code of each exercise.

 ## Objectives

 * Train the Java Fundamentals of the 3rd week
-* Test your code
+* Develop and Run code and Tests in the IDE
-* Know how analyze errors by reading error logs and stacktraces
+* Learn how analyze errors by reading error logs and stacktraces

-## Steps
+## Preparation

 * Clone this repository
 * Switch to branch *dojo-sea-fundamentals*

-### Setup of the project in your IDE
+### Verify the Setup of the Project in your IDE

 First step before starting the exercise: check that everything is in place to work.